AAFC-BICoE/dina-local-deployment/README.md

 This project helps to start the DINA ecosystem with Keycloak using Docker Compose.

-Tested with Docker-Compose 1.28 and Ubuntu hosts.
+Tested with [Docker-Compose](https://docs.docker.com/compose/) 1.28, Ubuntu hosts and 12GB of RAM.

 For development setup see [dina-dev](https://github.com/AAFC-BICoE/dina-dev) (private repo).